meta-quest/webxr-first-steps-react/README.md

 This tutorial is structured into chapters to help you progressively build your WebXR game.
 Follow each chapter in sequence, as each builds upon concepts introduced in the previous ones.

 - [**Chapter 1: Creating Simple Objects**](./tutorial/chapter1.md): Learn how to add basic 3D shapes like cubes, spheres, and cones to your scene.
-- [**Chapter 2: Interacting with Controllers**](./tutorial/chapter2.md): Implement VR controller interactions and trigger actions based on user input.
+- [**Chapter 2: Spawning Bullets from Controller**](./tutorial/chapter2.md): Implement VR controller interactions and trigger actions based on user input.
 - [**Chapter 3: Animating Objects**](./tutorial/chapter3.md): Make bullets move in the direction of the controller, and learn about time-based animation in WebXR.
 - [**Chapter 4: Loading GLTF Models**](./tutorial/chapter4.md): Replace simple geometries with more complex, detailed 3D models using the GLTF format.
 - [**Chapter 5: Hit Detection and Score Tracking**](./tutorial/chapter5.md): Implement proximity-based hit detection, track player progress, and display scores.